pulibrary/princeton_ansible/roles/postgresql/README.md

 Role Variables
 --------------

+### Server-side variables
-### Connection information to the database server:
+These vars provide connection information to the database server.
+By convention we store these values in `/group_vars/postgresql/<env>.yml`.
 ```ini
   postgresadmin: "postgres"
   db_clusteradmin_user: "postgres"